LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

        ...
    :- end_category.

-This allows us to add missing directives (e.g. to define :term:`aliases <predicate alias>` for complemented object predicates), replace broken predicate definitions, add new predicates, and add protocols and categories to existing objects without requiring access or modifications
+This allows us to add missing directives (e.g., to define :term:`aliases <predicate alias>` for complemented object predicates), replace broken predicate definitions, add new predicates, and add protocols and categories to existing objects without requiring access or modifications